corrieb/vsphere-kubernetes-drivers-operator/docs/architecture.md

 and decoupling CSI from CPI.
 However, our users and partners expect more than this and have requested that we create a Kubernetes Operator that automatically handles the majority of tasks that currently must be done manually.

-The primary objective of this architecture is to create [an Operator](https://github.com/vmware-tanzu/vsphere-kubernetes-drivers-operator) that satisfies the requirements from RedHat who are co-funding this effort under the Joint Innovation Lab initiative.
+The primary objective of this architecture is to create an Operator that satisfies the requirements for OpenShift

 ## Goals